AleixCas95/Game-Pillars/README.md

 ![](https://github.com/AleixCas95/Game-Pillars/blob/master/docs/conceptsgamepillars.png?raw=true)

-As arleady mentioned before, every videogame has a diferent set of game pillars.
+As already mentioned before, every videogame has a diferent set of game pillars.
-Most of the cases each progessional game, each videogame development process has a __GDD__ (__Game Design Document__), that is created and edited by the development team (in our case will be the designer of the game) to  use it as a guide of the general vision during the game development process.
+Most of the cases each professional game, each videogame development process has a __GDD__ (__Game Design Document__), that is created and edited by the development team (in our case will be the designer of the game) to  use it as a guide of the general vision during the game development process.

 #### An example how important is the GDD: